 Medical-coding software generally falls into three categories:

 They address different needs, like consistency and compliance, speed and capture, and many modern tools blend elements of all three.
+In practice, many medical coding encoder software programs now combine rule-based logic with AI suggestions and workflow integrations rather than relying on one model alone.
 Let’s examine each type in detail, including use cases, strengths, and common pitfalls.

 Rules-based / traditional encoder software